 Combine with the Pyke – Big Bay route, this is very much weather dependent for the Pyke section.

 The section from the roadend to the Lake Alabaster Hut is at a Great Walk, highly manicured, level of track.
 That applies to the part from the north end of Lake McKerrow to Martins Bay.
 The section between crossing the Pyke River on the suspension bridge until the north end of Lake McKerrow is more physically demanding with plenty of crossing of three wire bridges required.

 huts | Hollyford Track, Fiordland National Park

-The Hollyford Track huts are comfortable enough, the mattresses are okay, the fireboxes work, the roof keeps the water out, what’s to complain about?
-Actually for much of the year these huts will not be anywhere near capacity.
+The Hollyford Track huts are comfortable enough, the mattresses are okay, the fireboxes work, and the roof keeps the water out, what’s to complain about?
+Actually, for much of the year, these huts will not be anywhere near capacity.

 Here’s the DOC huts you will encounter:

-You can also continue on the the nearby Big Bay Hut.
+You can also continue on the nearby Big Bay Hut.